mas-chat/mas/doc/MAS-client-API.md

 |------------|-----------|----------------------------------------------------|
 | id         | mandatory | Type of the notification, request, or response     |

-Other paramters are specific to notification, request, or response type.
+Other parameters are specific to notification, request, or response type.
 See below.

 # Example scenario